ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2014-09-17-giving-good-feedback-by-alexander-auld-and-dark-patterns-by-ryan-barkataki.md

 ---
 layout: post
-title: UX Talk Tokyo #13 - "Giving good feedback" by Alexander Auld & "Dark Patterns" by Ryan Barkataki
+title: 2014 Sep-UX Talk Tokyo #13 - "Giving good feedback" by Alexander Auld & "Dark Patterns" by Ryan Barkataki
 snippet: There will be two presentations: 1) "From icons to product — an evolution of design at Ustwo" ...
 ---
 13 participants